RationShop/tornado_r/README.md

 Specific Objectives:
 -----------
 1. Create an R package
- * The package would come with raw and cleaned tornado data
+ * The package would come with raw and cleaned Tornado data
 2. Functionality provided by the R package would include:
- * reproduce summary statistics presented by literature studies.
+ * reproduction/replication of summary statistics presented by literature studies.
- * adjustment of historical monetary losses for inflation and other factors.
+ * adjustment of historical monetary losses for inflation and other factors, based on literature.
- * creation of stochastic models of Tornado hazard, based on existing literature.
+ * creation of stochastic and probabilistic models of Tornado hazard, based on literature.
 3. Extend the above to Tornado data from other parts of the world.